Pediatric Umbilical Hernia (Belly Button)

 - rarely cause symptoms

-- is very likely to close on its own
+- are very likely to eventually close on its own

-- the belly button will typically look better if surgery is not done
+- the belly button will probably look better if it is not operated on

 Umbilical hernias will require an operation if they fail to close by 3 or 4 years of age.
 The surgery does not require you to stay in the hospital.
 It involves a small incision that is usually invisible by the time it heals.
 The abnormal opening is located and put together with stitches which are all underneath the skin.